iaomw/Tracer/README.md

 This is simply a repository for my **Ray Tracing** code.

 # Requirement
 RT_Metal requires `Metal 2 Tier 2` device, typically any AMD dGPU & eGPU woking on macOS.
 However, I only tested with my device, it's not guaranteed to work with yours.

-Not tested for M1, it may require some minor modification to source code.
+Not tested on M1.

 The deplyment target is macOS 11, but it should work on Catalina and Mojave.
 I am avoiding using new APIs added after 2019, case Apple is narrowing down new APIs support on old devices.